Budget Rumours: Chancellor casting the net widely for tax rises

 Other indirect taxes and levies

-Drivers of electric vehicles (EVs) could face the prospect of a new pay-per-mile charge, the Telegraph reported last week.
-According to the paper, there will be a consultation but EV drivers could be charged 3p per mile, on top of other road taxes.
+Drivers of electric vehicles (EVs) look likely to face a new pay-per-mile charge, according to a number of sources.
+The Telegraph (6 Nov) reported that there will be a consultation and that EV drivers could be charged 3p per mile from 2028, on top of other road taxes.
 Drivers of hybrid cars would also be charged, but at a lower rate.

 There have been predictions that changes will be made to landfill tax reform proposals, following strong criticism of the costs the proposals will add to new building.